exonum/exonum-doc/src/architecture/storage.md

 [Forks][fork] implement the same interfaces as the database underneath, transparently wrapping the real data storage state, and add some additional changes.
-Every fork is basen on the storage snapshot.
-From the outer point of view, the changes are already applied to the data storage; however, these changes are stored directly in the fork and may be easily rolled back.
+Every fork is based on the storage snapshot.
+From the outer point of view, the changes are eagerly applied to the data storage; however, these changes are stored directly in the fork and may be easily rolled back.
 Moreover, there may be different forks of the same database snapshot.